Silver carp: Diet

 The silver carp is a filter feeder, and possesses a specialized feeding apparatus capable of filtering particles as small as 4 μm.
 The gill rakers are fused into a sponge-like filter, and an epibranchial organ secretes mucus, which assists in trapping small particles.
 A strong buccal pump forces water through this filter.
 Silver carp, like all Hypophthalmichthys species, have no stomachs; they are thought to feed more or less constantly, largely on phytoplankton, and also consume zooplankton and detritus.
-In places where this plankton-feeding species has been introduced, they are thought to compete with native planktivorous fishes, which in North America include paddlefish (Polyodon spathula), bigmouth buffalo (Ictiobus cyprinellus), gizzard shad (Dorosoma cepedianum), and young fish of almost all species.
+In places where this plankton-feeding species has been introduced, it is thought to compete with native planktivorous fishes, which in North America include paddlefish (Polyodon spathula), bigmouth buffalo (Ictiobus cyprinellus), gizzard shad (Dorosoma cepedianum), and young fish of almost all species.

 Because they feed on plankton, they are sometimes successfully used for controlling water quality, especially in the control of noxious blue-green algae (cyanobacteria).
 Certain species of blue-green algae, notably the often toxic Microcystis, can pass through the gut of silver carp unharmed, picking up nutrients in the process.
 Thus, in some cases, blue-green algae blooms have been exacerbated by silver carp, and Microcystis has also been shown to produce more toxins in the presence of silver carp.
 These carp, which have natural defenses to their toxins, sometimes can contain enough algal toxins in their systems to become hazardous to eat.

 Ecology and conservation

-The silver carp in its natural range migrate upstreams for spawning; eggs and larvae then drift downstream, and young fish hatch in the floodplain zone.
+Silver carp in their natural range migrate upstream for spawning; eggs and larvae then drift downstream, and young fish hatch in the floodplain zone.
 Larvae and small juveniles feed on zooplankton, switching to phytoplankton once a certain size is reached.
 The species is somewhat sensitive to low oxygen conditions.

 The species is currently classified as near threatened in its original range, as its habitat and reproductive behavior are impacted by construction of dams, pollution, and overfishing.
 Population declines appear to have been particularly significant in the Chinese parts of its range.

+In the Volga River basin, the Silver carp and Bighead carp are primarily found in the reservoirs of the Lower Volga, the unregulated part, and the delta.
+There is evidence of natural reproduction (prelarval and early fry stages) in the lower zone of the Volga River Delta.